 As you “live” in your ATS, your data will begin to degrade, as it does in any system.
 This could mean multiple records for the same candidate, inaccurate information or a build-up of old requisitions which have been sitting open for long periods of time, among other things.
 These items not only reduce efficiencies when working your hiring process, but they also can mean a degradation of reporting capabilities and accuracy.
 Not only will this wreak havoc on Key Performance Indicator (KPI) reporting, but more importantly can result in issues with compliance and even litigation.

 There are many, many more signs you may need to optimize your ATS than are listed here.
 The bottom line is that if you are seeing a loss of efficiencies in your hiring process, a reduction in candidates (numbers and/or caliber) or have compliance/reporting issues, it is probably time to invite HRchitect in to explore these issues.
-We’ll make a plan for resolution, which may include an ATS optimization or replacement, and help your already busy HR team execute the recommendations that come out of your optimization.
+We’ll make a plan for resolution, which typically includes an ATS optimization, and arranging help for your already busy HR team execute the recommendations that come out of your optimization.
 Remember, fixing ATS challenges usually results in a higher contribution to your organization’s bottom line which is a relatively easy business case to make if the need is there.

-HRchitect has worked with many different sized clients, industries, and systems, which gives us an expansive knowledge of best practices to help your organization.
-Further, if you are in the market for a new or replacement system, HRchitect’s Secure Selection process will help to ensure you choose the right system for your organization’s needs.
-Or if you have recently implemented an existing Human Capital Management (HCM) system, HRchitect can help you create a Change Management and Communication Strategy that will work for you to make sure your organization realizes all the benefits of your new tool or system.
+HRchitect has worked with many different sized clients, industries, and recruiting and talent management systems, which gives us an expansive knowledge of best practices to help your organization.
+Further, if you have recently implemented an existing Human Capital Management (HCM) system, HRchitect can help you create a Change Management and Communication Strategy that will work for you to make sure your organization realizes all the benefits of your new tool or system.
 If you’d like to talk with a recruiting and talent management expert to see if it’s time to optimize your ATS, schedule a consultation with HRchitect.